-Monthly fine sediment monitoring data was summarised using box plots in the program RStudio (Version 4.2.3).
+Monthly fine sediment monitoring data was summarised using box plots in the program RStudio (Version 2023.12.1+402 "Ocean Storm" Release).
 The dark lines in the boxes of the boxplots represent the medians, and the bottom and top lines of the boxes represent the 25th and 75th percentiles (the interquartile range), respectively.
 The T-bars that extend from the boxes approximate the location of 90% of the data (i.e., the 5th and 95th percentiles).
 These percentiles were calculated using HAZEN methodology (Ministry for the Environment, 2003).
-There is currently insufficient data to conduct trend analysis, as three years of data is required for Time Trends analysis (NIWA, 2020).

-2.3.1.
+2.3.2.
 Attribute Target Levels